Minkov/pb-interactive-python/EN/08-For-Loop/04-Ranges.md

 * **stop** - upper limit
   * not included in the result
-* **step** - difference between each number in the result - 1 by default [image src="https://github.com/AtanasovAtanas/pb-interactive-python/blob/master/assets/for-loop-range-use-case.png"/]
+* **step** - difference between each number in the result - 1 by default

+Having a **default** value means that we don't have to specify it and the function will use 0 or 1 as parameter depending on whether it is start or step.

+**Example: range(0, 10, 2)**
+[image src="https://github.com/AtanasovAtanas/pb-interactive-python/blob/master/assets/for-loop-range-use-case.png"/]

 **Note:** All parameters must be whole numbers (integers), positive or negative